syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#VALUE!-occurs when any argument is non-numeric.
+'#VALUE!'-occurs when any argument is non-numeric.

-#NUM!-occurs when x is negative, when degFreedom1< 1 and when degFreedom1< 1
+'#NUM!'-occurs when x is negative, when degFreedom1< 1 and when degFreedom1< 1

 #### F.Dist.Rt